CNC Journey

 Machine

 In the Spring of 2021, I had an idea for a product that I wanted to make.
 After a couple shocking cost estimates and quotes from manufacturers to produce the idea, I decided to try and make it myself.
 One of the requirements to bring the idea to life was metal molds.
 I settled on aluminum because it met the heat specifications needed for baking the product and it seemed to be the easiest metal to work with on a budget.
-I decided that a small CNC (computer numerical control) machine would probably be the best option for making the aluminum molds.
+I decided that a small CNC (computer numerical control) milling machine would probably be the best option for making the aluminum molds.

 The budget I had in mind for a CNC was roughly $1000 CAD (Canadian Dollars).
 I compared various CNC machines, and in the end settled on the SainSmart Genmitsu ProVerXL 4030.
 It's a desktop CNC that advertised it could mill/engrave aluminum.
 The final cost was a bit more than $1200 with shipping.
-The machine looked robust, had a decent work area, available upgrade options, there was a lovely community of people online, SainSmart had a good reputation, the company website was informative, and it could mill aluminum.
+The machine looked robust, had a decent work area, several upgrade options, there was a lovely community of people online, SainSmart had a good reputation, the company website was informative, and it could mill aluminum.
 It checked all of the boxes for me.

 A lot to Learn

-I was incredibly naive of what I was getting myself into though; the amount of time, effort and learning involved to operate a CNC machine was a lot more than I anticipated.
-I knew the learning curve would be steeper than 3D printing, but I vastly underestimated how much I would need to learn in order to mill parts.
-There were many contributing factors to create a successful part, such as: the rigidity of the machine, the spindle speed, holding the material, the size of the bit, the quality of the bits, the type of stock, accuracy, datums, what certain sounds mean, zeroing, work coordinates, operating temperatures, feeds, 3D CAD modeling, and a multitude of things related to the CAM software that create the actual program for the CNC to follow.
+Many factors are required to create a successful part, such as: the rigidity of the machine, the spindle speed, holding the material, fixtures, the size of the bit, the quality of the bits, the type of stock, accuracy, datums, what certain sounds mean, zeroing, work coordinates, operating temperatures, feeds, 3D CAD modeling, and a multitude of things related to the CAM software that create the actual program for the CNC to follow.

-Hands-on Helps
+Hands-on

 I consumed as much information as I could — I read forums, I read books, I did tutorials, and I even watched videos of professionals and amateurs milling parts in various materials.
 The biggest leaps and bounds came from hands-on trial and error experience coupled with the knowledge I was soaking up from various sources.
-Those a-ha moments when I experienced the situation or scenario I read about, or an concept clicked in my head, those were pivotal learning moments.
+Those a-ha moments when I experienced the situation or scenario I read about, or a concept clicked in my head, those were pivotal learning moments.

 I often found myself watching videos of how to do something on a machine that was 100x more expensive than mine, and it seemed easy with all the fancy features that machine had.
 When I tried to apply it to my own setup, things didn't map over.
 Not all of the take-aways were applicable, but they all contributed to my understanding in small ways.
 Many topics depend on the machine and it's capabilities, as well as the materials and skill you have with all of the above.